cvondrick/poor-man-parallel/README.md

 # poor-man-parallel

 This is a way of launching jobs on a cluster.
-It is very simple to use.
+It is very simple to use, and mostly meant for clusters that lack proper queueing systems.

 ## Installation
 1. Install tmux